dustinpfister/blog_posts/_posts/threejs-box-geometry.md

 ## 4 - Conclusion

 So then the Box geometry is a great starting point when it comes to starting to explore everything that there is to work with when it comes to three.js.
+Much of what applies for a Box geometry will also apply for other built in geometries when it comes to geometries and the index values for a geometry.
+However sooner or later it might be called for to get into creating a custom geometry using the buffer Geometry constructor directly rather than using one of the built in geometries.